AviatrixSystems/Docs/HowTos/Cloud_Networking_Ref_Des.rst

 |image1|

+In this example, Aviatrix encrypted peering is used for connecting to remote VPCs.
+You can also use AWS peering to to accomplish the task.

 Assume you have created 4 VPCs.
 You like to use the VPC with CIDR 172.31.0.0/16 in us-west-2 to host gateways where users connect to.
 After a user connects to this VPC via SSL VPN, she should be able to